 Given the systemic importance of the financial and insurance sectors and the need to protect depositors/insurance takers and beneficiaries, which/who are typically consumers, these are subject to specific statutory insolvency/restructuring regimes.

 The General Regime for Credit Institutions and Financial Companies (Decree-Law No 298/92) sets out a specific regime for recovery and resolution planning, early intervention and the resolution of credit institutions.
 It confers the regulatory authorities (either the European Central Bank or the Bank of Portugal) with the power to impose:

-Additionally, Decree-Law No 199/2006, which transposes Directive 2001/24/CE sets out a specific regime for the voluntary and compulsory liquidation of credit institutions, financial companies, payment institutions and e-money institutions, by:
+Additionally, Decree-Law No 199/2006, which transposes Directive 2001/24/CE, sets out a specific regime for the voluntary and compulsory liquidation of credit institutions, financial companies, payment institutions and e-money institutions, by:

 Law No 147/2015 sets out a specific regime applicable to the recovery of insurance and reinsurance companies.
-This regime sets out a range of prevention measures to be applied where there is a risk of financial deterioration, and which confers to the supervision authority (Autoridade de Supervisão de Seguros e Fundos de Pensões or ASF) the power to impose specific measures (eg, modifications to the share capital and closing of businesses) and to authorise, intervene in and supervise the liquidation of these companies.
-Insurance claims are preferential claims, and are specially protected throughout the liquidation proceedings.
+This regime sets out a range of prevention measures to be applied where there is a risk of financial deterioration, and which confers on the supervision authority (Autoridade de Supervisão de Seguros e Fundos de Pensões or ASF) the power to impose specific measures (eg, modifications to the share capital and closing of businesses) and to authorise, intervene in and supervise the liquidation of these companies.
+Insurance claims are preferential claims, and are specially protected throughout liquidation proceedings.